alliedvision/meta-alvium-avt/README.md

 Tip: By default, the camera is listed as /video3 or /video4, depending on the port.

+## Limitations
+-  Pixel formats not supported by the camera are listed and selectable.
+-  When triggering with the v4l2 controls, the first frame is missing.
+-  Maximum width of an image: 4096 pixels when only port 1 is used.
+Maximum width with both ports: 2048 pixels.

 ## How to start a stream

 cat  /sys/bus/i2c/devices/1-003c/device_temperature